Vaeliss/Data_science_projects/Cognition_and_computation/README.md

-Project carried out for the exam Cognition and Computation (21/22) in Unipd.
+Project carried out for the exam Cognition and Computation (21/22).

 The main objective was to impement simulations to explore computational models of visual learning concepts.
 VGG-16 pretrained on ImageNet was hence explored using several visualization techniques.